 The hills around here are criss-crossed with hiking trails (otherwise known as cow paths).
 I’ve been out twice by myself in the morning for some exploring.
 The first time I climbed straight up the hillside behind the spot where our trailers are parked.

-It was a nice climb that was only a mile long and offered up some awesome views of the surrounding hills.
+It was a nice mile long climb that offered up some awesome views of the surrounding hills.
 The air is a little hazy right now because of nearby wildfires, but that didn’t take away from the beauty.
 As someone who grew up in the dense forests that cover much of the northeast, it has surprised me just how much I love the wide open spaces that dominate the western half of the country.

 I also took a longer hike that followed an old rutted road around the back of the hill, climbed nearly to the top of the ridge, and then made a very wide circle back around through the meadow covered hillside.